 What is MBB and why is it so hard to get in

-MBB is the acronym that groups the three best strategy and business consulting firms in the world: McKinsey & Company, Boston Consulting Group (BCG), and Bain & Company.
+MBB stands for McKinsey, BCG, and Bain — and that three-letter acronym is the full form most candidates search for first.
+MBB consulting refers to these three elite strategy firms in the world: McKinsey & Company, Boston Consulting Group (BCG), and Bain & Company.
+The MBB meaning in consulting is simple — these three names represent the pinnacle of strategy advisory.
 These are companies that help other companies solve their main business challenges — from designing the growth strategy of a multinational to restructuring a supply chain losing millions annually.
 If you had to explain it simply: they're like doctors for companies.
 Some are cardiologists operating on the heart of the business, and others are dietitians helping you improve day to day.
 The acceptance rate at MBB is around 1%, compared to the 3-4% of Harvard.
 Getting in is extraordinarily difficult, but not impossible — and understanding what they are, why they matter, and how to start preparing is the first step of your journey.

 Why McKinsey, BCG and Bain form a separate category in strategy consulting